pixel-point/gatsby-tailwind-starter/README.md

 ### Each component includes

 1. Main JavaScript File
-2. SASS File
-3. Index File
+2. Index File

 ### Each component optionally may include

-1. Folder with images
+1. Folder with icons and images
-2. Folder with icons

 Also, each component may include another component that follows all above listed rules.